ilarsf/aarc_lts/for-learners/resources/glossary.md

         <h3 class="az-glossary-term">Four</h3>
         <p class="az-glossary-definition">A sweep rowing boat for four rowers, with (4+) or without (4-) a coxswain.</p>

+        <h3 class="az-glossary-term">Frontstay</h3>
+        <p class="az-glossary-definition">A part of the rigger that provides support, typically extending forward from the main part of the rigger to the boat.</p>
     </div>

     <div class="az-tab-content" id="letter-G">